Mak Grgić: Performance career

-Grgić has performed at Hotel des Invalides, Paris, France; Teatro alla Scala, Milan, Italy; Koncerthuset, Stockholm, Sweden; Musikverein, Vienna, Austria; Walt Disney Concert Hall, Los Angeles, United States; Strathmore Mansion, North Bethesda, Maryland, USA; National Gallery of Art, Washington D.C., USA; Beloselsky-Belozersky Palace, St. Petersburg, Russia; Accademia Philharmonicorum, Ljubljana, Slovenia among others.
+Grgić has performed at Hotel des Invalides, Paris, France; Teatro alla Scala, Milan, Italy; Koncerthuset, Stockholm, Sweden; Musikverein, Vienna, Austria; Walt Disney Concert Hall, Los Angeles, US; Strathmore Mansion, North Bethesda, Maryland, US; National Gallery of Art, Washington D.C., US; Beloselsky-Belozersky Palace, St. Petersburg, Russia; Accademia Philharmonicorum, Ljubljana, Slovenia among others.

-Grgić spent two years in Residence at The Da Camera Society of Los Angeles.
-As a part of this residency, he co-founded a contemporary octet called DC8.
+Grgić spent two years in residence at the Da Camera Society of Los Angeles.
+As a part of this residency, he cofounded a contemporary octet called DC8.
 This ensemble performed and commissioned new works from Michael Gordon and Nina Senk.
-The DC8 ensemble was proclaimed as an “inspiring addition to the contemporary music landscape in Los Angeles” by the Los Angeles Times.
+The DC8 ensemble was proclaimed as an "inspiring addition to the contemporary music landscape in Los Angeles" in the Los Angeles Times.

 Collaborations

-Grgić has collaborated with musicians, such as JACK Quartet, Martin Chalifour (Concertmaster, Los Angeles Philharmonic Orchestra), Clive Greensmith (Tokyo String Quartet), and the Assad Brothers guitar duo.
+Grgić has collaborated with musicians, such as Jack Quartet, Martin Chalifour (concertmaster, Los Angeles Philharmonic Orchestra), Clive Greensmith (Tokyo String Quartet), and the Assad Brothers guitar duo.
 He is a founding and active member of Duo Deloro with Adam Del Monte and FretX Duo with Daniel Lippel, guitarist of ICE Ensemble.
 In September 2018 he toured with Grammy Award-winning singer KD Lang as the opening act on her anniversary Ingenue Tour.
-In 2020 Grgić began his ongoing collaboration with Billboard Charts-topping pianist Paul Cardall, exploring the meditative and mindful aspects of musical composition.
-In 2021 he was nominated for a 2022 Grammy Award.
+In 2020, Grgić began his ongoing collaboration with Billboard Charts-topping pianist Paul Cardall, exploring the meditative and mindful aspects of musical composition.
+In 2021, he was nominated for a 2022 Grammy Award.

-Other Work
+Other work

-Grgić has been involved with the Gluck Outreach Program and has done work for Boys and Girls Clubs throughout USA.
+Grgić has been involved with the Gluck Outreach Program and has done work for Boys and Girls Clubs throughout US.
 He has fostered a continuous relationship with the Braille Institute in Los Angeles.
-Grgić also served as a mentor for the Bosana Foundation in Los Angeles and has raised funds for a local orphanage in Zenica, Bosnia and Herzegovina, which he has personal ties with.
+Grgić also served as a mentor for the Bosana Foundation in Los Angeles and has raised funds for a local orphanage in Zenica, Bosnia and Herzegovina, with which he has personal ties.

-In 2017 Grgić along with 13 international guitar festival leaders around Europe initiated EuroStrings, the European Guitar Festival network.
+In 2017, Grgić along with 13 international guitar festival leaders around Europe initiated EuroStrings, the European Guitar Festival network.
 EuroStrings has now expanded to a platform of 17 international guitar festivals throughout Europe and globally, working on young artists exchange programs, charity through classical guitar and audience development.